naufalhafizhmuttaqin/Skin-Face-Classification/README.md

 The full architecture consists of the following components:
 - **Input Layer**

-/tAccepts RGB images resized to 299x299 pixels as required by the InceptionV3 model and images resized to 224x224 pixels as required by the MobileNetV2
+\tAccepts RGB images resized to 299x299 pixels as required by the InceptionV3 model and images resized to 224x224 pixels as required by the MobileNetV2

 - **Pre-trained Convolutional Base**